Huilongpu

 Huilongpu Town (回龙铺镇) is a rural town in Ningxiang City, Hunan Province, China.
 It is surrounded by Dachengqiao Town on the west, Meitanba Town and Jinghuapu Township on the north, Baimaqiao Subdistrict on the east, and Batang Town on the south.
 As of the 2007 census it had a population of 37,000 and an area of 71.8 km2.

-Administrative division
+Administrative divisions

 The town is divided into six villages and one community: